Ultra-Light Dark Matter Simulations and Stellar Dynamics: Tension in Dwarf Galaxies for $m < 5\times10^{-21} $ eV: ULDM Simulation code

 \section{ULDM Simulation code}

 We employ a pseudo-spectral 3D Schr\"odinger-Poisson Equation (SPE) solver, which closely resembles the one described in~\cite{Levkov:2018kau}.
-Different versions of the same code, which do not include star dynamics, were used in~\cite{Blum:2024igb,Gorghetto:2022sue,Budker:2023sex,Gorghetto:2024vnp}.
+Different versions of the same SPE solver implementation used in this work, which do not include star dynamics, were used in~\cite{Blum:2024igb,Gorghetto:2022sue,Budker:2023sex,Gorghetto:2024vnp}.
 In the following, we review the basics of its implementations.

 The SPE for the field $ \psi $ with mass $ m $ read (in our conventions, $ \psi $ has the dimensions of a mass squared, in particular the density is $ \rho = |\psi|^2 $)

 It is possible to re-scale fields and coordinates in dimensionless variables.
 To this end, define